bytex-solutions/snamp/docs/inform_model.md

 SNAMP Management Information Model
 ====
-SNAMP Management Information Model is a special abstraction layer specifying data exchange between **Resource Connector** and **Resource Adapter**.
+SNAMP Management Information Model is a special abstraction layer specifying data exchange between **Resource Connector** and **Gateway**.
 This layer hides the details of the backed management protocol.

 ![Management Information Flow](images/inform-flow.png)

 As far as you can see at the figure above, **Resource Connector** converts protocol-specific data to the entities in **Management Information Model**.
-**Resource Adapter** uses this unified representation of the management information and transforms it to another management protocol (expected by **monitoring & management tool**).
+**Gateway** uses this unified representation of the management information and transforms it to another management protocol (expected by **monitoring & management tool**).

 Management Information Model consists of the following entities:

 * Attributes
 * Events
 * Operations
+* Health checks

 The attribute has its _data type_ that reflects format (or semantics) of attribute value.